 This component focuses on climate smart agriculture, as a low regret adaptation option that helps reduce current climate vulnerability and builds resilience to future climate change.
 A key innovation, however, is the introduction of CSA from the perspective of land-water-forest integrated solutions.
 This component thus focuses on managing the watershed through physical and biological interventions such as bunds, trenches, terraces and afforestation and reforestation practices.

-The outcome of this component is "Watersheds' rehabilitated through conservation measures and climate smart agriculture leading to improved ecosystem."
+The outcome of this component is "Improved productivity and resilience of agricultural and pastoral land and rehabilitated watershades Watersheds' rehabilitated through conservation measures and climate smart agriculture leading to improved ecosystem."